camunda/camunda-docs/docs/product-manuals/operate/introduction.md

 Operate is also available for production use (with support) in the Camunda Cloud offering.
 If you'd like try out Operate in the Camunda Cloud, [please sign up here.](https://accounts.cloud.camunda.io/signup)

 Because Operate can be a helpful tool when getting started with Zeebe and building an initial proof of concept, we make it available under a developer license for **free, non-production use**.
 [You can find the developer license here](https://zeebe.io/legal/operate-evaluation-license/).
-There are no restrictions under this license when it comes to the length of the evaluation period or the available feature set _as long as you use Operate in non-production environments only._a
+There are no restrictions under this license when it comes to the length of the evaluation period or the available feature set _as long as you use Operate in non-production environments only._